hyperspy/hyperspy/doc/user_guide/tools.rst

   Stacking example.

-An object can be splitted into several objects with the :py:meth:`~.signal_base.BaseSignal.split` method.
+An object can be splitted into several objects with the :py:meth:`~.signal.BaseSignal.split` method.
 This function can be used to reverse the :py:func:`~.utils.stack` function:

 .. code-block:: python